botpress/documentation-v12/docs/enterprise/user-management-and-security/authentication-methods/authentication-methods.md

 Here's a summary of the process:

-1. User authenticate on your platform
+1. User authenticates on your platform
-2. Your platform returns a JWT token to the user and configure the webchat
+2. Your platform returns a JWT token to the user and configures the webchat
 3. The token is sent to Botpress every time a message is sent
-4. Botpress validates the token, decrypt the content, and makes it available through `event.credentials`
+4. Botpress validates the token, decrypts the content, and makes it available through `event.credentials`

 ### Prerequisite